secretstartups/handbook/blog/index.html.md

 #### Making changes to your blog post

-If you need to make changes to your file, you can edit it by clicking on the edit button, which will take you to the same interface as when you added your new file.
+If you need to make changes to your file, including editing the filename to update the date when you are ready to publish, you can edit it by going to the `Changes` tab, clicking on the three dots menu on the right of your blog post file, and selecting `Edit in single-file editor`, which will take you to the same interface as when you added your new file.
 Just make your changes, edit the commit message to say what you did and hit `Commit changes`.

 ![Edit button](/images/handbook/marketing/edit-file.png){: .shadow.medium.center}